macOS

 Your Mac somehow lost the connection to the LTO drive.
 Your best bet is to power cycle all gear, including the Mac.

-Once the power cycle completes, check if all devices are listed in the System Information.app
+Once the power cycle completes, check if all devices are listed in the System Information.app.
+You should see at least two entries on the SAS page:

 A Host Bus Adapter, like ATTO or Areca